gaainf/tanktools/README.rst

 You can use **pandas** module in manual mode to handle DataFrame or use build-in functions.

+From version 1.0.3 `pcap2ammo` script added to convert pcap file to Yandex-tank ammo format.
+After the package installation it should be available from your system bin directory.
+A request from pcap file is extracted completely with line breackers headers and body.

 So you can:

 - calc quantiles